insolar/docs/docs/source/requester.rst

 Complete requester code examples
 --------------------------------

 Below are the complete requester code examples in Golang.
-Click **show/hide** to expand and click again to hide.
+Click the panels to expand and click again to hide.

-.. container:: toggle

-   .. container:: header

-      API requester that creates a new member: **show/hide**
+.. dropdown:: :fa:`eye,mr-1` API requester that creates a new member
+   :animate: fade-in

    .. attention:: In the highlighted line, replace the ``insolar:YYY...`` placeholder with a reference to the existing recipient member.